Asymptotic behavior of density in the boundary-driven exclusion process on the Sierpinski gasket: Introduction

 In this article, we analyze the same type of problem when the microscopic system has symmetric rates, and evolves on a fractal which has spatial dimension $>1$.
 Our chosen fractal is the Sierpinski gasket, and the microscopic stochastic dynamics is the classical exclusion process that we describe as follows.
 Consider the exclusion process evolving on a discretization of the gasket, that is, on a level-$N$ approximating graph denoted by $\mathcal{G}_N=(V_N, E_N)$, where $V_N $ is the set of vertices and $E_N $ denotes the set of edges; see Figure \ref{fig:SG}.
 The exclusion process on $\mathcal{G}_N$ is a continuous-time Markov process denoted by $\{\eta^N_t :t\geq 0\}$ with state space $\Omega_N=\{0,1\}^{V_N}$.
 Its dynamics is defined as follows: On every pair of vertices $x,y\in V_N$ which are connected by an edge, we place an independent rate-1 exponential clock.
 If the clock on the edge $xy$ rings, we exchange occupation variables at vertices $x$ and $y$.
 Observe that the exchange between $x$ and $y$ is meaningful only when one of the vertices is empty and the other one is occupied; otherwise nothing happens.

 On the vertices of $V_0=\{a_0, a_1, a_2\}$, we attach three extra vertices $\{A_i\}_{i=0}^2$ whose role is to mimic the action of particle reservoirs.
 This means that each one of these extra vertices $A_i$ can inject (resp.\@ remove) particles into (resp.\@ from) the corresponding vertex $a_i$ at a rate $\lambda_+(a_i)$ (resp.\@ $\lambda_-(a_i)$).
 In other words, we add Glauber dynamics to the vertices of $V_0$; see Figure \ref{fig:SGReservoir}.
 In order to have a nontrivial limit, we speed up the process in the time scale $5^N$, the diffusive scale to obtain a Brownian motion on the gasket \cite{BarlowPerkins}.
-Furthermore, to analyze the impact of changing the reservoirs' dynamics, we scale it by a factor 1/$b^N$ for some $b>0$.\footnote{Since these scalings are not fully explained until \S\ref{sec:model}, we should mention here that the correponding model on the $d$-dimensional grid $\{0,\frac{1}{N}, \dotsc, \frac{N-1}{N}, 1\}^d$ has the exclusion process sped up by $N^2$, which is consistent with the diffusive scaling of symmetric random walks on the grid; and in the $d=1$ case, the boundary Glauber dynamics at the two endpoints $\{0,1\}$ is further scaled by $N^{-\theta}$ for some $\theta>0$. } The precise definition of the infinitesimal generator of this Markov process is given in \eqref{eq:gen}.
+Furthermore, to analyze the impact of changing the reservoirs' dynamics, we scale it by a factor 1/$b^N$ for some $b>0$.
+The precise definition of the infinitesimal generator of this Markov process is given in \eqref{eq:gen}.

+\begin{remark} Since these scalings are not fully explained until \S\ref{sec:model}, we should mention here that the correponding model on the $d$-dimensional grid $\{0,\frac{1}{N}, \dotsc, \frac{N-1}{N}, 1\}^d$ has the exclusion process sped up by $N^2$, which is consistent with the diffusive scaling of symmetric random walks on the grid; and in the 1D case, the boundary Glauber dynamics at the two endpoints $\{0,1\}$ is further scaled by $N^{-\theta}$ for some $\theta>0$.\end{remark}